 The Jet Fusion 5200 Series 3D printer system is the newest additive manufacturing advancement by HP.
 Designed for more than functional prototyping applications and short-run productions, the Jet Fusion 5210 expands upon HP’s existing Multi Jet Fusion (MJF) portfolio and facilitates direct digital manufacturing at Avid Product Development.

-“The addition of the MJF 5210 brings an even higher degree of productivity,” stated Doug Collins, co-owner of Avid Product Development.
+“The addition of the MJF 5210 brings an even higher degree of productivity,” stated Doug Collins, co-founder of Avid Product Development.
 “With increased speed and efficiency, the 5210 system allows Avid to scale to production volumes.”

-“The MJF 5210 helps Avid accelerate our customers’ product development cycles by repeatedly manufacturing high quality end-use parts faster than ever,” added Ryan Billson, who co-owns Avid Product Development with Collins.
+“The MJF 5210 helps Avid accelerate our customers’ product development cycles by repeatedly manufacturing high quality end-use parts faster than ever,” added Ryan Billson, who founded Avid Product Development with Collins.
 “Full builds on the new 5210 system are 30% faster and deliver the lowest cost per part.”

 Avid Product Development is one of the first 3D printing service bureaus to offer BASF’s new Ultrasint® TPU01 printed on the HP MJF 5210.
 The new TPU (Thermoplastic Urethane) material features durable elasticity and abrasion resistance along with shape recovery and shock absorption.
 Ultrasint® TPU01 also provides excellent part accuracy, intricate detailing, and high surface quality for 3D printed parts.